-Our approach most closely follows the work by Asch et al (2005), which builds upon the early work of Stock and Wise (1988).
+Our approach most closely follows the work by Asch et al. (2005), which builds upon the early work of Stock and Wise (1988).
 Models based on Stock and Wise are called "option value" models, in that they presume an individual will continue to work until the retirement option provides greater utility as defined by the discounted value of the income streams for each of the two options.
-16 The other most prevalent method of modeling the retirement decision, be it military or civilian, is a stochastic dynamic programming model.
+The other most prevalent method of modeling the retirement decision, be it military or civilian, is a stochastic dynamic programming model.
 While stochastic dynamic programming models are computationally more complex, Lumsdaine, Stock and Wise (1992) set out to test the performance of dynamic stochastic programming models as compared to option value models as developed by Stock and Wise, recognizing that "...more complex specifications may presume computational facility that is beyond the grasp of most real people..." (pg 22) They conclude that both models perform better than other alternatives, based on in- and out-of-sample predictions, but that neither is preferred to the other.
 The option value model did a slightly better job when the retirement plan changed; given the passage and subsequent repeal of REDUX, we chose the option value framework.

-We incorporate the option value calculation of expected utility into a Kaplan-Meier survival model with other demographic explanatory variables.
-We calculate an option value model similar to Ausink and Wise's (1996) model and insert the option value results in a panel logistic regression, given that individuals may make repeated decisions about staying in the military.
-The model assumes that in year s, a military member will earn Y_s income by serving in the military.
-If in year s they leave the military, the member will earn a civilian salary C_s plus any retirement benefits B_s presuming at least 20 years of military service.
-The indirect utility function (eq 1) consists of military income ($U_m(s)$) in year s.
-Individuals apply the appropriate discount factor β to any future earnings, they live until year T, and the indirect utility they experience once they begin to earn a civilian salary and retirement benefits (if applicable) in year r is represented by $U_c(s)$.
+The model assumes that in year s, a military member will earn $Y_s$ income by serving in the military.
+If in year s they leave the military, the member will earn a civilian salary $C_s$ plus any retirement benefits $B_s$ presuming at least 20 years of military service.
+The indirect utility function (eq 1) consists of utility derived from military income in year s, $U_m(s)$ .
+Individuals apply the appropriate discount factor $\delta$ to any future earnings, and expect to live until year T. The indirect utility they experience once they begin to earn a civilian salary and retirement benefits (if applicable) in year r is represented by $U_C(s)$ .

-16 Asch et al (XXXX) model the decision to leave active duty but include reserve service as an option.
+&lt;sup>15 Asch et al. (2008) model the decision to leave active duty but include reserve service as an option.
 This creates a nested specification with two options, where the second option (leave active duty) itself has two sub-options (enter the reserves or enter civilian life).

-17 See Duala and Moffitt (1991) as an example of a stochastic dynamic programming model applied to military retirement.
+&lt;sup>16 See Duala and Moffitt (1991) as an example of a stochastic dynamic programming model applied to military retirement.